interplaynetary/p2p-template/README.md

 adding `"count": <number>` to the request, otherwise one code will be created.

 If you have sendmail available on your server you can export `MAIL_FROM` and `MAIL_BCC` to send email to your users.
-If `MAIL_FROM` is not set then emails will be logged to `~/.pm2/logs/app-out.log`.
-Export `APP_HOST` to create links that point to a server other than localhost.
+If `MAIL_FROM` is not set then the same information will be logged so that you have access to it.
+(See `~/.pm2/logs/app-out.log` if you're using pm2.)
+Export `APP_HOST` to
+create links that point to a server other than localhost.

 RSStream relies on Dobrado for its feed processing, which is accessed via it's API.
 You can set it up on a subdomain and then access it via the `ADD_FEED_URL`,